nbeaver/cmd_oysters/README.rst

 Of textual data serialization formats,
 JSON and YAML are the simplest and most widespread standardized formats.

-Well-maintained JSON libraries are readily available for most programming languages, but the same is unfortunately not true for YAML.
+Well-maintained JSON parsing and schema libraries are readily available for most programming languages, but the same is unfortunately not true for YAML.

 A directory of JSON files makes code work cross-platform and cross-language easily.